|

 gut was intended, per the Sounding Board article above).
 The sub-bass "Contra-bass strings" were available

-(always) only in silver or copper, wound on a metal core.
+silk over a wire core.
 The two different colored metals for the wrap were not

 chosen for tonal differences, but to "color-code" the strings for a visual guide, just as in

-a harp (using copper for every third string)!
+a harp (using copper for every third string –

-| 6-string neck |
+6-string neck |

-| Option 1 |
+Option 1 |

 silvered wire